Alizah09/Medical-Chatbot/README.md

 - 📄 Medical PDFs preloaded and processed for context
 - 📌 Responses are strictly based on document content
 - ⚡ Caching improves speed for repeated usage
-- 🔐 Entirely offline — no internet or API needed
+- 🔐 Entirely offline — no internet or API needed to use

 ---